jkisor/website/_posts/2021-08-26-asherons_menu_bar.markdown

 ---
 layout: post
-title:  "Displaying Game Server Population in MacOS status bar"
+title:  "Displaying Game Server Population in MacOS menu bar"
 date:   2021-08-26 00:00:00 -0400
 ---

-# Displaying Game Server Population in MacOS status bar
+# Displaying Game Server Population in MacOS menu bar

 My goal with this project was to know, at a glance, how many people are connect to the game server and to look at my character stats easily from outside the game.